supercontainers/containers-wg/index.md

 Please [see the repository]({{ site.repo }}) for details on how to contribute.

+## Finished

+1. To start with an effort to improve the overall interface to read OCI documentation, ([this issue](https://github.com/supercontainers/containers-wg/issues/9)) we created the [rfc-jekyll](https://vsoch.github.io/rfc-jekyll/) template, and it is now deployed at [specs.opencontainers.org](https://specs.opencontainers.org/) so the OCI specs are easier to read.

 ## In Progress

-For this week, we have two things underway!

-1. To start with an effort to improve the overall interface to read OCI documentation, ([this issue](https://github.com/supercontainers/containers-wg/issues/9)) we've created the [rfc-jekyll](https://vsoch.github.io/rfc-jekyll/) template.
-This will be discussed at the June 30th OCI meeting.
+1. Discussion of a survey is underway!
+The survey (and IRB papers) were ready in early September, but moving forward was stopped by working group members that have not followed up yet.
 2. To tackle [clarification of dealing with symbolic and hardlinks](https://supercontainers.github.io/containers-wg/ideas/links_B6/) in the image spec we've opened [an issue](https://github.com/opencontainers/image-spec/issues/857) for discussion and started working on an update to the image-spec to address it.

 Please feel free to jump in to provide feedback or help with these efforts!